Salmon Fishing On The Salmon River NY

 Below Pulaski is the Douglaston Salmon Run (DSR), a 2.5-mile private section of the river’s best salmon and steelhead water.
 The daily rod cost for fishing the DSR is $45 per person (at the time of this writing).

-Because anglers need to pay you may find less anglers in this area.
+Because anglers need to pay, you may find fewer anglers in this area.

 The Salmon River Estuary is located below the DSR and is primarily a Stillwater fishery, best fished by boat.
 Trolling and casting lures are good methods in this area.